 Whether it's face-to-face or via Zoom, knowing what to wear to an interview isn't always easy.

-First impressions are made fast - sometimes within the first few seconds - meaning the stakes are pretty high when it comes to interview outfits.
-To take the pressure off, we’ve put together the ultimate guide of what to wear to an interview - all with the aim of helping you get hired.
+We hate to say it, but first impressions are made fast - sometimes within the first few seconds - meaning the stakes are pretty high when it comes to interviewing outfits.
+So, to take the pressure off, we’ve put together the ultimate guide to what to wear to an interview - all with the aim of helping you get hired.

 What to wear to an interview

 It’s important to look smart for an interview, but you also want your outfit to be a reflection of your personality.
 If you feel uncomfortable in a stuffy new suit, it’ll show.
 Instead, opt for something a little closer to your comfort zone - as long as it’s modest and smart, it’ll fit the bill.
-Midi dresses tick all our boxes here (there's a reason why the Duchess of Cambridge is such a fan!).
+Midi dresses tick all our boxes here (there's a reason why the Duchess of Cambridge dresses almost exclusively in them!).
 Wear yours with a blazer and boots in winter, swapping for pointed flats in summer.

-A wardrobe essential, the humble black blazer has the ability to make any outfit feel instantly pulled together.
+A wardrobe essential, the humble blazer has the ability to make any outfit feel instantly pulled together.
+To keep things smart, stick to a muted color palette of black, grey, and navy.
+Anything too colorful, and you run the risk of looking unprofessional.
 Go matchy-matchy with co-ordinating tailored trousers, or layer yours over a blouse and skirt combo.